Teresa Meroni: Biography

 She married Giovan Battista Tettamanti, a noted trade union leader and communist activist.
 They later moved to Val di Bisenzio, exactly at Vaiano.
-Tettamanti who was leading the Vaianese Wool League, left it following Italy's entry into war.
-Meroni later took the leadership of Vaianese Wool League.
+Tettamanti, who was leading the Vaianese Wool League, left it following Italy's entry into the war.
+Meroni later took the leadership of the Vaianese Wool League.
 She is known for leading a march of 1500 women employed in the factories of Val di Bisenzio.

-In 1932, she was arrested “for communist activity… and deported to an island confinement colony.”
+In 1932, she was arrested “for communist activity… and deported to an island confinement colony”.

 She died on 17 October 1951 in Como.